igorek17000/Ender-2-Pro-BTT-V3/README.md

 and extract the file.

 Step 5: Using VS-Code, make any additional changes if you so desire, then compile by clicking the check mark at the bottom left.
-# Upgrading the TFT35 Firmware
+# Upgrading the TFT35 Touch Screen Firmware

 Step 1: Click on the TFT35 Touch Screen Update folder.